ahmedFothe/Mark-down/README.md

-# Here has kept Markdown all types of markup and it helps to write .md file
+# Here has kept Markdown all types of markup and it helps to write .md files